ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 where needed.

 To use a community resource in rich content you simply need to provide the resource reference as the source of an image or link.
-This can be done both when editing rich content through the test bed's user interface, but also when preparing documentation included in test suite archives.
+This can be done both when editing rich content through the Test Bed's user interface, but also when preparing documentation included in test suite archives.
 It is important to note that resources are
 **not publicly available**, but rather require you to have access to the community in question.

 .. _community__report_settings: